AUTOMATIC1111/stable-diffusion-webui/Troubleshooting.md

 - If you have 4GB VRAM and want to make 512x512 (or maybe up to 640x640) images, use `--medvram`.
 - If you have 4GB VRAM and want to make 512x512 images, but you get an out of memory error with `--medvram`, use `--lowvram --always-batch-cond-uncond` instead.
 - If you have 4GB VRAM and want to make images larger than you can with `--medvram`, use  `--lowvram`.

+# Torch is not able to use GPU
+This is one of the most frequently mentioned problems, but it's usually not a WebUI fault, there are many reasons for it.
+- WebUI uses GPU by default, so if you don't have suitable hardware, you need to add `--use-cpu`.
+- Make sure you configure the WebUI correctly, refer to the corresponding installation tutorial in the [wiki](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki).
+- If you encounter this issue after some component updates, try undoing the most recent actions.

+If you are one of the above, you should delete the `venv` folder.

+If you still can't solve the problem, you need to submit some additional information when reporting.
+1. Open the console under `venv\Scripts`
+2. Run `python -m torch.utils.collect_env`
+3. Copy all the output of the console and post it

 # Green or Black screen
 Video cards